 We are committed to keeping the data you provide us secure and will take reasonable precautions to protect your personal data from loss, misuse or alteration.
 The transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features described above to try to prevent unauthorised access.
 We have implemented information security policies, rules and technical measures to protect the personal data that we have under our control from:

 improper use or disclosure

 All our employees, contractors and data processors (i.e. those who process your personal data on our behalf, for the purposes listed above), who have access to, and are associated with the processing of your personal data, are obliged to keepthe information confidential and not use it for any other purpose than to carry out the services they are performing for us in line with the standards set out in the GDPR.

 Who we share data with:

 We share personal data with third parties who process our data for the purposes of providing services to you, such as email providers, digital file storage providers, and those processing credit card payments or other donations.
-Our chosen processors to help us do this include Microsoft, PayPal and Contact Form 7.
+Our chosen processors to help us do this include Microsoft, Paypal and Metro Bank.